fbpx

 How Pelvic Floor Therapy Helps Treat Infertility

-Pelvic floor physical therapy can profoundly improve a person’s quality of life and minimize or altogether eliminate symptoms, pain, discomfort, and dysfunction.
+Our Doctors and Patients at Optimize Pelvic health know this to be true: pelvic floor physical therapy can be life-changing.
+Pelvic floor physical therapy can profoundly improve a person’s quality of life and minimize, or altogether eliminate, symptoms, pain, discomfort, and dysfunction.

-What’s more: pelvic floor physical therapy can help with infertility, as well.
+What’s more: pelvic floor physical therapy can be an effective and non-invasive way to treat infertility

-As always, if you have specific questions about your individual circumstances, consider reaching out to a board-certified pelvic health physical therapist to address your pelvic health and fertility-related concerns.
+As always, if you have specific questions about your individual circumstances, consider reaching out to a pelvic health physical therapist certified to address infertility for your pelvic health and fertility-related concerns.
+At Optimize Pelvic Health our doctors are certified pelvic rehabilitation fertility specialists.

 Meet Your Pelvic Floor, The Support You Probably Didn’t Know You Had